MrLight/pytebis/readme.md

 df = teb.getDataAsPD(['My_mst_1','My_mst_2'], 1581324153, 1581325153, 10)
 ```

 The Pandas DataFrame will not return a column with the timestamp.
 But a DateTimeIndex.
-So you can directly use this for TimeSeries Operations,
+So you can directly use this for TimeSeries Operations.
+The creation of the Pandas Dataframe is a bit slower than the generic NumPy function, as the DataFrame and the DateTimeIndex is generated afterwards.

 #### as Json

 ```python
 resJSON = teb.getDataAsJson(['My_mst_1','My_mst_2'], 1581324153, 1581325153, 10)
 ```

+### Working with measuring points, groups and the tree

+The measuring points and the virtual measuring points are loaded once at startup.
+This is always possible so you don't need to specify a db Connection.

+If you want to load the Groups, Group Members and the Tree as it is configured in the TeBIS A client you must have a working db Connection.

+If you have a long running service it is a good idea to reload the information in a regular interval. (e.g. all 10min)